Sidiq96/Profile-Generator/README.md

 ## Installation

-To install necessary dependencies, please run the following command:
+To install the necessary dependencies, please run the following command:

 ```bash
 npm install inquirer